MicrosoftDocs/quantum-docs-pr/articles/overview/overview.md

 ## What can a quantum computer do?

-A quantum computer isn't a supercomputer that can do everything faster: it just does some select things exceptionally well.
+A quantum computer isn't a supercomputer that can do everything faster; it just does some select things exceptionally well.

 ### Quantum simulation